 To be attached to the subdivision, to love the little platoon we belong to in society, is the first principle (the germ as it were) of public affections.
 It is the first link in the series by which we proceed towards a love to our country, and to mankind.5

 The little platoon is not just the germ of public spirit, it is also a refuge from the scouring tides of power.
 These refuges had already begun to flourish in the benefit societies, the fraternal associations, and the Dissenting churches of Burke’s England as a trading and manufacturing people began to burst the social boundaries of village and kindred.
 The people mustered new platoons, based upon the memory of brotherhood among masons, or oddfellows, or woodmen or the fancy of brotherhood among antelope or eagles, to replace the old ties of kin and soil.
 Oblivious to the political elite the little platoons were trying to muster all across the Anglosphere.
-They spontaneously reinvented the nature of social association—and without knowing Burke they did it on the Burkean principle of affection.
+They spontaneously reinvented the nature of social association — and without knowing Burke they did it on the Burkean principle of sociability and affection.

 Once, during the Great Depression, a construction company sent down two trucks to the Los Angeles skid row, and anyone who could climb onto the trucks was hired.
 When the trucks were full, the drivers put in the tailgates and drove off.
 They dumped us on the side of a hill in the San Bernardino Mountains, where we found bundles of supplies and equipment.
 The company had only one man on the spot.
-We began to sort ourselves out: there were so many carpenters, electricians, mechanics, cook, men who could handle bulldozers and jackhammers, and even foremen.
+We began to sort ourselves out: there were so many carpenters, electricians, mechanics, cooks, men who could handle bulldozers and jackhammers, and even foremen.
 We put up the tents and the cook shack, fixed latrines and a shower bath, cooked supper, and next morning went out to build the road.
 If we had to write a constitution we probably would have had someone who knew all the whereases and wherefores.
-We were a shovelful of slime scooped off the pavement of skid now, yet we could have built America on the side of a hill in the San Bernardino Mountains.8
+We were a shovelful of slime scooped off the pavement of skid row, yet we could have built America on the side of a hill in the San Bernardino Mountains.8

 But in To Empower People Peter L. Berger and Richard John Neuhaus assert that social protection can only be supplied by “mediating structures,” that is, “institutions standing between the individual in his private life and the large institutions of public life.”10 They are needed because “Modernization brings about a... dichotomy between public and private life.”
 There are large institutions, the “megastructures,” that dominate public life: the modern state, big business, big labor, and the administrative bureaucracies of education and the professions.
 Then there is “private life,” in which people have little institutional support.
 The megastructures are “alienating” in that “they are not helpful in providing meaning and identity for individual existence.”
 Thus moderns are suspended in society between “hard” megastructures that are “personally unsatisfactory” and “soft” private life that cannot be relied upon for social protection.
 Mediating structures help people alleviate this crisis.